When people wonder how to improve their day-to-day life, many may think they need to turn their lives around and perform a full life makeover.

-As I said before, I know it’s hard.
-But try waking up before dawn (or as early as you can handle) for a set period of time (let’s say 5-7 days).
+Try waking up before dawn (or as early as you can handle) for a set period (let’s say 5-7 days).

-Use that extra time to work on your side hustle or passion project and, by the end of that set period of time, assess how you feel about waking up early and at the same time each day.
+Use that extra time to work on your side hustle or passion project, and by the end of that set period, assess how you feel about waking up early and at the same time each day.

 Waking up at 5 a.m. every day to write and work on my blog until 6:30 a.m. has allowed me to start and maintain this project no matter what life throws at me during the day.

-Living and working on a cluttered space increases your stress and anxiety levels, decreases productivity, encourages bad eating and spending habits, and even triggers respiratory issues due to all the dust that accumulates in cluttered homes.
+- and even triggers respiratory issues due to all the dust accumulating in cluttered homes.

-Did you know that our bodies are mainly made up of water?
-That’s correct.
-Around 60% of our bodies is water.
+Did you know that our bodies are mostly water?

-Drinking enough has amazing benefits like helping your body flush waste, preventing kidney damage and delivering oxygen throughout your body.
+Drinking enough has terrific benefits, like helping your body flush waste, preventing kidney damage, and delivering oxygen throughout your body.

 Surprisingly, many people don’t drink enough because they simply forget or because they wait until they’re thirsty to gulp down that cup of water.

-Besides, eating enough fruits and vegetables can actually reduce your diabetes and cancer risk.
+Besides, eating enough fruits and vegetables can reduce your diabetes and cancer risk.